Create a real-time map

 If you don't have an organizational account, you can sign up for an ArcGIS free trial.

-A new map opens.
 The basemap and map extent for a new map are set to your organization's defaults.
 Most organizations use the Topographic basemap as the default.
-You can check the name of your basemap in the Contents pane.
+You can check the name of your basemap in the Content pane.

 The name of the basemap is listed.